 When you clean a room, work the room working clockwise.
 Clean top to bottom – all the dust will collect on the floor, where you can easily vacuum it up.

-We’ve reached the end of 21 Secrets to Tidy Homes.
+We’ve reached the end of 21 Secrets for a Tidy Home.
 I hope you enjoyed it.

 Make sure you subscribe so you don’t miss a post.
 You wouldn’t want to miss other articles like Path to Simplicity: 25 Simple Living Ideas.

-Let me know in the comments below how you liked the 21 Secrets to Tidy Homes post and what your favorite cleaning tips are.
+Let me know in the comments below how you liked the 21 Secrets for a Tidy Home post and what your favorite cleaning tips are.

 Make sure you join our Creating a Cozy Life – Hygge Style Facebook group.
 You’re not going to believe how amazing it is.
 Join here to be part of the virtual cozy cabin.